DataDog/integrations-core/apache/README.md

 The Apache check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your Apache servers.

+If you need the newest version of the ActiveMQ XML check, install the `dd-check-apache` package; this package's check overrides the one packaged with the Agent.
+See the [integrations-core repository README.md for more details](https://github.com/DataDog/integrations-core#installing-the-integrations).

 Install `mod_status` on your Apache servers and enable `ExtendedStatus`.

 ### Configuration